ENCCS/gpu-programming/content/8-portable-kernel-models.rst

 The `alpaka <https://github.com/alpaka-group/alpaka3>`__ library is an open-source header-only C++20 abstraction library for accelerator development.

 Its aim is to provide performance portability across accelerators by abstracting the underlying levels of parallelism.
+The project provides a single-source C++ API that enables developers to write parallel code once and run it on different hardware architectures without modification.
 The name "alpaka" comes from **A**\bstractions for **L**\evels of **P**\arallelism, **A**\lgorithms, and **K**\ernels for **A**\ccelerators.
 The library is platform-independent and supports the concurrent and cooperative use of multiple devices, including host CPUs (x86, ARM, and RISC-V) and GPUs from different vendors (NVIDIA, AMD, and Intel).
-A variety of accelerator backends—CUDA, HIP, SYCL, OpenMP, and serial execution—are available and can be selected based on the target device.
+A variety of accelerator backends, CUDA, HIP, SYCL, OpenMP, and serial execution, are available and can be selected based on the target device.
 Only a single implementation of a user kernel is required, expressed as a function object with a standardized interface.
 This eliminates the need to write specialized CUDA, HIP, SYCL, OpenMP, Intel TBB or threading code.
 Moreover, multiple accelerator backends can be combined to target different vendor hardware within a single system and even within a single application.